-Below, find farmer, rancher and farmworker resources for coping with the several challenges facing our agricultural system today – drought, heat and wildfire in addition to Covid-19.
+Below, find farmer, rancher and farmworker resources for coping with the several challenges facing our agricultural system today – drought, heat, wildfire, and more.

 Below are some resources for coping with the effects of drought for farmers and ranchers.

-- The state has a new Drought Preparedness website with links to current conditions – including reservoir, snowpack and precipitation summaries here.
+- The state has a Drought Preparedness website with links to current conditions – including reservoir, snowpack and precipitation summaries.
 The website also includes current state actions.

 - California Department of Food and Agriculture (CDFA) Drought Assistance includes updates on state actions and activities as they relate to farmers and ranchers and relevant funding.